Hyper-converged infrastructure options simplify virtual environments

 So far the "VM" in VM-aware storage stands more for VMware than for virtual machine.
-Most vendors in this market develop their systems for VMware vSphere, the dominant hypervisor
+Most vendors in this market develop their systems for VMware vSphere, the dominant hypervisor on the market.

 However, that is starting to change.
 For VM-focused storage vendors to maintain their momentum, support for hypervisors other than vSphere seems to be both inevitable and necessary.
 The rise of Microsoft Hyper-V is the main reason, although other hypervisors are also in use.